Colourfull/BinThereDoneThat/README.md

 Trevor Tomesh, Lecturer at the University of Regina, for providing examples to reference when building this project

 EZGif video to gif maker for allowing me to easily convert screencaptures to gifs for the README

+Osamaqarem for the idea of how to create the files manifest.  https://github.com/osamaqarem/react-native-template